reportportal/docs/docs/developers-guides/DevelopACustomImportPlugin.md

 Create your main class (or use from the template) annotated with `@Extension` that implements `ReportPortalExtensionPoint` ([TemplatePluginExtension](https://github.com/reportportal/plugin-template/blob/main/plugin/src/main/java/com/epam/reportportal/extension/template/TemplatePluginExtension.java)).
 This class should contain all logic for integrating the new plugin with the ReportPortal system.
 Implement the necessary methods as shown in the earlier example snippet.

-For correct representation on the UI, there should be added specific parameters to the plugin
+For correct representation on the UI, there should be added specific parameters to the plugin:

 ```java
   @Override